koomited/Hack2Hire_TestTech_Profile_54/README.md

 ## Overview

 This project analyzes the German Credit Dataset to cluster customers and classify loan applicants as either Good or Bad credit risks.
-The dataset comprises 1000 entries with various attributes, and the goal is to develop a credit scoring prediction model, deploy it using Docker, and create an interactive dashboard Power BI to visualize the results..
+The dataset comprises 1000 entries with various attributes, and the goal is to develop a credit scoring prediction model, deploy it using Dockr, and create an interactive dashboard Power BI to visualize the results..

 ## Tasks Performed